East Coast Railway zone: History

 Consequent upon the parliament's approval, East Coast Railway was the first of the seven new zones to be inaugurated by the then Prime Minister of India H. D. Deve Gowda on 8 August 1996.
-The Officer-on-Special Duty took over charge of the newly declared Zone on 16 September 1996.
+The Officer-on-Special Duty took charge of the newly declared Zone on 16 September 1996.
 Initially, only one division namely Khurda Road was attached to this railway.

-Subsequently, the zone became fully operational on 1 April 2003.
+The zone became fully operational on 1 April 2003.
 The Waltair division was notified to be bifurcated from the East Coast Railway zone on 27 February 2019.
 The Odisha section of Waltair division will constitute the new Rayagada division, while the Andhra Pradesh section will be a part of the South Coast Railway zone upon operationalization.

 Divisions

-The geographical jurisdiction of East Coast Railway zone extends over three states encompassing almost all of Odisha and Bastar, Mahasamund and Dantewada districts of Chhattisgarh and a minor part [Palasa, Sompeta and seven other stations] of Srikakulam district in Andhra Pradesh.
+The geographical jurisdiction of East Coast Railway zone extends over three states encompassing almost all of Odisha and Bastar, Mahasamund and Dantewada districts of Chhattisgarh and a minor part Palasa, Sompeta and seven other stations of Srikakulam district in Andhra Pradesh.
 The zonal headquarters is at Bhubaneswar in Odisha.

-The zone has three divisions: Sambalpur, Khurda Road and Waltair.
+The zone has three divisions: Sambalpur, Khurda and Rayagada.

-The Rayagada railway division has been proposed to succeed a section of the existing Waltair division which will remain in the East Coast Railway zone upon bifurcation.
+The Rayagada railway division was proposed to succeed a section of the former Waltair division which will remain in the East Coast Railway zone upon bifurcation.
+The foundation stone for the zone was laid on 6 January 2025, with the demarcation of the zone finalised on 7 February 2025.

-Electrification

-As of 31 December 2021, it is one of the three 100% electric railway zones in India.
-The East Coast Railway line integrated with the commissioned Howrah-Chennai electrified trunk route on 29 November 2005.
-There was a missing link between Kharagpur and Visakhapatnam stations and all trains from Howrah towards Chennai side had to undergo a locomotive change from electric to diesel at Kharagpur and vice versa at Visakhapatnam in order to pass through Odisha.
-Even trains from New Delhi such as the Bhubaneswar Rajdhani had to undergo the change at Kharagpur.
-This frequent loco change on a trunk route became a time-consuming and inconvenient process.
-With electrification along the 765 km Kharagpur-Visakhapatnam stretch, trains got speeded up and the need for double headed diesels for high speed express trains was eliminated thus saving on diesel consumption and a cleaner travel.
-Additionally the line branching off Khurda road towards Puri was also electrified.
-Gradually the Cuttack-Angul line, Cuttack-Paradeep line and branch line from Jakhapura towards Barbil got electrified too.